awsdocs/amazon-textract-developer-guide/doc_source/textract-to-comprehend.md

        main()
    ```

-1. Put the proceeding code in the section into a Python file and run it\.
+1. Put the preceding code in the section into a Python file and run it\.

 You have successfully extracted text using Amazon Textract, sent the text to Amazon Comprehend for analysis, and then saved the results in a Amazon S3 bucket\.